About us Mō mātou

 Dr Joe Bourne

-Joe is an experienced clinical and people leader with a passion for being the ‘bridge’ between policy and strategy, healthcare operations, and clinical standards to deliver tangibly better outcomes across Aotearoa.
+Joe is an experienced clinical and people leader with a passion for being the ‘bridge’ between policy and strategy, healthcare operations, and clinical standards to deliver tangibly better health outcomes across Aotearoa New Zealand.
 He is a proud generalist, enjoying the challenge of the variety of presentations that are seen in primary care.
-He sees relationships as being the foundation upon which good health care delivery is based and believes the value of continuity, which is at the heart of general practice, is vital in delivering better outcomes for people and their whānau.
+He sees relationships as being the foundation upon which good health care delivery is based and believes continuity, which is at the heart of general practice, is vital in delivering better outcomes for people and their whānau.

-Joe is a Fellow of the Royal New Zealand College of General Practice, and also has a Master of Public Health (Health System Management).
+Joe is a graduate of the University of Birmingham in England, a Fellow of the Royal New Zealand College of General Practice, and has a Master of Public Health (Health System Management) from the London School of Hygiene and Tropical Medicine.

 Chief Nursing Officer